 Many thousands of hours of managerial training have been developed and delivered extolling the virtues of participative and soft side management, individual dignity entitlement and releasing performance through collaboration.
-Yet here we are, faced with an incredibly gifted and hard-edged individual that has had enormous impact, and who would have not made it through 15-minutes of the training just described.
+Yet here we are, faced with an incredibly gifted and hard-edged individual who has had enormous impact, and who would have not made it through 15 minutes of the training just described.

 So which leadership style — supportive or demanding, stable or mercurial — is the right one?

-The answer is: it depends on whether the path is charted or not.
+The answer: it depends on whether or not the path is charted.

-When the terrain is completely new, when there is not a lot of precedent, then the situation demands more intensity and clarity of vision.
-An expedition leader has the end firmly in mind, but can take many paths, and deal with tremendous adversity in getting there.
-The skillful mercurial leader draws his team along with vision and drives them with high expectation and immediate feedback.
-He is taking us to place that only they can see clearly, and it is so compelling that we must go along.
-Consensus does us no favors on such a journey, we must come under the vision of the leader, learn it expand it, and be changed by it.
+When the terrain is completely new, however, and there is not a lot of precedent, then the situation demands more intensity and clarity of vision.
+An expedition leader has the end firmly in mind, but can take many paths – and deal with tremendous adversity in getting there.
+The skillful mercurial leader draws his team along with vision and drives them with high expectation and immediate feedback: he is taking us to a place that only he can see clearly, and it is so compelling that we must go along.
+Consensus does us no favors on such a journey, we must come under the vision of the leader, learn it, expand it, and be changed by it.

 Quadrant 4 Leadership

-In my ebook, The Growth Zone, (see the sidebar at right) I talk about the four quadrants for potential growth.
+In my ebook, The Growth Zone, I talk about the four quadrants for potential growth.
 I call the area of breakthrough innovation — the one where you both develop a new product and new customer segment — Quadrant 4.
 This is the territory of the expedition leader.

 Steve Jobs routinely sought out growth in Quadrant 4.
-For example, he completely restructured the way music was purchased and consumed with iTunes.
-He brought both a new product and new customer base into the portfolio.
+For example, he completely restructured the way music was purchased and consumed with iTunes and brought both a new product and customer base into the portfolio.
 His intuition, persistence and the iron will to wait until the pain of piracy was met by the promise of secure technology revolutionized the music industry.

 Qualities of a Quadrant 4 Leader